Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Standard Queue

-* Oldest offering (over 10 years old)
-* Fully managed service, used to decouple applications
+> Oldest offering, Fully managed service, used to decouple applications

 * Attributes:
   * Unlimited throughput, unlimited number of messages in queue
-  * Default retention of messages: 4 days, maximum of 14 days
+  * Default retention of messages: 4 days; maximum of 14 days
   * Low latency (<10 ms on publish and receive)
   * Limitation of 256KB per message sent
 * Can have duplicate messages (at least once delivery, occasionally)